Welcome to St Mary'sHere you will find out about our Parish, our groups and administration

 How you can get involved: The Backpack Project is an initiative to further help these children in getting the best possible education.
 As a parish we collect items on the wish lists, pack the donated backpacks which are then shipped to Glasgow and then to Mary’s Meals projects around the world.
 Dates for backpack filling, & how to donate the contents, are found in the bulletin.

-Please leave clean, good-quality donations at the back of the church & donate only that which is requested.
-We recently filled twelve rucksacks!
-Thank you for your donations!
-We need:
+Donating one or two of these items would be very helpful.
+Please leave clean, good- quality donations at the back of the church & donate only that which is requested.
+Please remove all stickers and packaging.

 •Towel s (guest or hand size)